-The Group believes that children should grow up in a decent environment free from physical, psychological and mental harm caused by economic exploitation and labour.
-Thus, the Group is against any forms of child labour and adopts all measures and internal control procedures to prevent such practice.
-To combat against illegal employment on child labour and forced labour, the Group's human resources department requires job applicants to provide valid identity documents before confirmation of employment to ensure that the applicants are lawfully employable.
-Furthermore, the Human Resource Department of the Group is responsible for monitoring the compliance of the Group with the relevant laws and regulations that prohibit child labour and forced labour employment.
+The Group adopts all measures and internal control procedures to prevent any forms of child labour and forced labour.
+The Human Resource Department of the Group is responsible for monitoring the compliance of the Group with the relevant laws and regulations that prohibit child labour and forced labour employment.
+The Group requires job applicants to provide valid identity documents before confirmation of employment to ensure that the applicants are lawfully employable.
 Upon discovery of any child labour and use of forced labour, the person will be dismissed immediately and the management and responsible person will be disciplined accordingly.

-The Group strives to comply with all labour laws and regulations, including the "Employment Ordinance (Cap.
+During the Reporting Period, the Group did not aware of any non-compliance of labour related laws and regulations, including the "Employment Ordinance (Cap.
 57 of the Laws of Hong Kong)" and "Labour Law of the People's Republic of China".
-During the Reporting Period, the Group has not identified any breach of labour related laws and regulations.